raw-labs/assignment_devops/README.md

 This service is a NodeJS app.
 As such, it manages its dependencies in a package.json file, `npm install` installs the dependencies in a folder called `node_modules`.
 Unit tests can be executed by running `npm test`.

 ## The assignment
 The requirement is to incorporate a proper CI/CD methodology.
-We suggest GitLab with GitLab runner since it is what we use in production.
+You may use GitLab with GitLab runner.
 You can create a free account at [https://gitlab.com/](https://gitlab.com/).

 Addtional requirements include the following:
 - [ ] Test should be run on the pipeline and it should not be able to proceed if it fails